 The Prescriptive Route - otherwise known as the 'Building Envelope and Services Route' - is generally available to all persons.
-It requires that the design and materials follow all relevant provisions of SANS 10400-XA and certain provisions of SANS 204.
-This is the simplest of the three compliance routes, as a Competent Person - Energy is not required - but take into account that the energy efficiency interventions may prove costly when replicated across multiple similar units in a larger development.
+It requires that the design and materials follow all relevant provisions of SANS 10400-XA, and certain provisions of SANS 204.
+This is the simplest of the three compliance routes, as a Competent Person - Energy is not required.